Corporate Governance and Internal Control System

 Compliance with Laws and Regulations on Business Activities

-In recognition of compliance as one of the most critical issues to the execution of business operation, the Group has established the Charter of Corporate Behavior, the Group Compliance Basic Regulations, and the Group Code of Conduct, based on which all of the Group's employees act ethically in compliance with laws and regulations, social norms, and in-house regulations.
+In recognition of compliance as one of the most critical issues to execution of business operation, the Group has established the ‘Charter of Corporate Code’, the ‘Group Compliance Regulations’, and the ‘Group Code of Conduct’, based on which all of the Group’s employees act ethically in compliance with laws and regulations, social norms and internal regulations.

-Preservation of company Assets (Risk Management)
+Preservation of Company Assets (Risk Management)

-Accordingly, the Company has established a Risk Management Committee and Business Continuity Project chaired by the chief risk management officer (CRMO) to unify, lead, and manage risk management across the entire Group.
+The Group has established a ‘Risk Management Committee’ chaired by the Chief Risk Management Officer (CRMO) to unify, lead and manage risk management across the entire Group.